ngi-nix/packeteer/README.markdown

 # Overview #
-Packetflinger provides a simplified, asynchronous, event-based socket API.
+Packeteer provides a simplified, asynchronous, event-based socket API.

 By itself, it is not a full-featured networking library, but implements common boilerplate for high-performance networking.
 In particular, it provides the